-The purpose of this report is to ask Cabinet to recommend the approval of the Thurrock Joint Health and Wellbeing Strategy 2016 - 2021 by Council at its meeting on the 23rd March.
+The purpose of this report is to ask Council to approve Thurrock's Joint Health and Wellbeing Strategy 2016 - 2021.

 The Strategy focuses on prevention and early intervention to ensure that Thurrock people can 'add years to life and life to years'.